adam-mcdaniel/6517/README.md

 ## Debugging

 - Make sure the team number is 6517 in the Driverstation
 - If the controls do not work, switch through the tabs on the Driverstation until you find a list of joysticks.
-Swap the joysticks in the list, enable teleop again, and try to use te controls.
+  Swap the joysticks in the list, enable teleop again, and try to use the controls.
 - Make sure the robot is connected to the driverstation.
 - It takes a while for the hotspot to show up, if that is the issue, wait a minute or two.
 - If the hotspot still will not appear, change robot radios.
 (Message me on slack if this happens.)